Healthbeat: How to lower your risk of serious injury during a fall

 If you are up to it, you graduate to another exercise that requires using your lower body to lift yourself from the chair.

-“That exercise particularly strengthens the muscles in your legs and doing you know ten of those a day maybe 20 of those a day will help you to maintain the strength in your muscles,” said Craig.
+“That exercise particularly strengthens the muscles in your legs and doing you know 10 of those a day, maybe 20 of those a day, will help you to maintain the strength in your muscles,” said Craig.

 Another exercise requires standing and balancing by hanging onto something sturdy then marching.